KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 ## Putting it all together

-Going back to our main `customizer()` mixin, let's update the code to include all of our new functions.
+Going back to our main `customizer()` mixin, let’s update the code to include all of our new functions.

 ```scss
 // Create new customizable properties, save to instance map